TopG85/Safeguarding/README.md

 - Safeguarding policies are downloadable in PDF format.
 - Reporting forms are accessible and easy to fill out.
 - Contact details for safeguarding leads are updated and visible.
-- FAQ section addresses at least 10 common safeguarding scenarios.
+- The FAQ section addresses at least 10 common safeguarding scenarios.

 ### 4. Social Workers and Professionals
 **AS A** social worker or safeguarding professional